 - Maintains close relationships with Government Agencies in order to assist LEP initiatives, eg to remove barriers to growth

 Promotes Worcestershire as the place in which to invest, work, live and play

 Environmental sustainability is of central importance to the WLEP’s ambitions.
-Sustainable development is being integrated fully into the delivery of the Strategic Economic Plan (SEP) and the European Strategic Investment (ESI) Funds Strategy and has been at the heart of partnership working across Worcestershire since the early 1990s.
+Sustainable development is being integrated fully into the delivery of the Plan for Growth (PFG) and the European Strategic Investment (ESI) Funds Strategy and has been at the heart of partnership working across Worcestershire since the early 1990s.
 The quality of the natural landscape and built environment is a major asset to the local area and its economy.
 It enhances the quality of life of people who live and work in Worcestershire and helps to attract and retain residents, visitors, businesses and investors.

 The future growth of businesses involved in low carbon and environmental goods and services (LCEGS) is a key element.
 Valued at over £1 billion in terms of sales and growing at some 4.9% per annum, it has been estimated that more than 7,600 jobs and over 400 businesses in the county are directly involved in LCEGS.
 These activities cross many sectors in particular the advanced manufacturing and agri-food growth sectors.

 Worcestershire Local Nature Partnership (WLNP) leads the environmental sustainability networks across Worcestershire.
 The WLNP is working through its well-formed relationships and a range of private, public and third sector interests to further advance Worcestershire’s natural qualities and built heritage.
 The WLEP and WLNP have a well-established strategic relationship and collaborate to tackle priorities of mutual advantage through the combination of SEP, ESI Funds Strategy and WLNP Business Plan processes.